Emmett Hanger: 2019 Virginia state elections

-Hanger was challenged for his seat by Tina Freitas, the wife of incumbent Delegate Nicholas "Nick" Freitas.
+Hanger was challenged for his seat by Tina Freitas, the wife of incumbent delegate Nick Freitas.
 Freitas criticized Hanger's views on gun control, abortion, as well as his support for Medicaid expansion.

 Hanger overcame the primary challenge and secured the Republican Party nomination in a June 10 vote.
 He went on to actually win the general election in a landslide against yoga teacher Annette Hyde, with 71% of the vote.

 Awards and honors

 Alongside Governor Ralph Northam, Hanger received the "Hero in Health Care Extraordinaire” from the Virginia Health Care Foundation for his work in passing the Medicaid expansion.

 Hanger also received plaudits at the first inaugural unity breakfast held by Unite America's Virginia branch, Unite Virginia in 2019.
 Unite Virginia, a non-profit group that promotes bipartisanship and independent candidates, honored Hanger for his work in passing the Medicaid expansion as well as for advocating for redistricting and campaign finance reform.
 Alongside Hanger, the group honored Virginia state delegate and Hanover Republican Chris Peace as well as Democratic state delegate Sam Rasoul from Roanoke and state senator Mamie Locke from Hampton Roads.